Skip to main content

 Email: policyandresources@gov.gg

-The contact details for the Data Protection Officer of Education, Sport and Culture are as follows:
+The contact details for the Data Protection Officer are as follows:

-Data Protection Officer, the Committee for Smart Guernsey
+Data Protection Officer, The Policy and Resources Committee

 Tel: 01481 220012